Sicilian Vespers: The uprising

 The event takes its name from an insurrection which began at the start of Vespers, the sunset prayer marking the beginning of the night vigil on Easter Monday, 30 March 1282, at the Church of the Holy Spirit just outside Palermo.
 Beginning on that night, thousands of Sicily's French inhabitants were massacred within six weeks.
 The events that started the uprising are not known for certain, but the various retellings have common elements.

 According to Steven Runciman, the Sicilians at the church were engaged in holiday festivities and a group of French officials came by to join in and began to drink.
 A sergeant named Drouet dragged a young married woman from the crowd, pestering her with his advances.
 Her husband then attacked Drouet with a knife, killing him.
 When the other Frenchmen tried to avenge their comrade, the Sicilian crowd fell upon them, killing them all.
 At that moment all the church bells in Palermo began to ring for Vespers.
 Runciman describes the mood of the night:

 According to Leonardo Bruni (1416), the Palermitans were holding a festival outside the city when the French came up to check for weapons, and on that pretext began to fondle the breasts of their women.
 This then began a riot.
 The French were attacked, first with rocks, then weapons, and all were killed.
 The news spread to other cities leading to revolt throughout Sicily.
 "By the time the furious anger at their insolence had drunk its fill of blood, the French had given up to the Sicilians not only their ill-gotten riches but their lives as well."

 There is also a third version of the events that is quite close to Runciman's, varying only in the minor details.
 This story is part of the oral tradition on the island up to the present time.
 This oral tradition cannot be verified, but is of interest to sociologists.
-According to the legend, John of Procida was the mastermind behind the conspiracy.
+According to the legend, John of Procida was the mastermind behind the conspiracy, though modern sources consider Procida's role in instigating the revolt to be either an exaggeration or outright historical inaccuracy.
 It seems that he was in contact with both Michael VIII Palaiologos and Peter III of Aragon.
 All three were later excommunicated by Pope Martin IV in 1282.